6

 Skilled solar talent supply

 We are fortifying our skilled talent in the solar industry with a focus on integrated sustainable solutions.
-For example, the ITE-Sembcorp Centre for Sustainable Solutions will train around 440 students and mid-career professionals annually for the growing solar industry in Singapore.
+For example, the ITE-SembCorp Centre for Sustainable Solutions will train around 440 students and mid-career professionals annually for the growing solar industry in Singapore.
 Launched in 2021, it focuses on solar photovoltaic systems and provides students with the practical knowledge needed.

 Centres of excellence